Tanggu Tianjin, China Travel Guide

 Avoid any activities that exploit local communities, animals, or natural resources.

-Community-based tourism initiatives are less prevalent in Tanggu/Binhai New Area compared to rural areas in China.
+Community-based tourism initiatives are not as prevalent in Tanggu/Binhai New Area compared to rural areas in China.
 However, you can still support local communities indirectly.

 Support local artisans by purchasing handmade goods and crafts.
 This supports traditional skills and livelihoods.